MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-linkedin.md

     - Enter the website URL, such as `https://contoso.powerappsportals.com`.
     - Set OAuth User Agreement/Default Scope: `r\_basicprofie` and `r\_emailaddress`.
     - Enter the OAuth 2.0 Reply URL from the identity provider configuration step 1.
 For example, `https://portal.contoso.com/signin-linkedin`.
+        > [!NOTE]
+        > The Reply URL is used by the LinkedIn app to redirect users to the website after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.​

 3. Select **Add Application**.